 The space sector is undergoing profound changes and simultaneously space technologies and services become increasingly integrated in the everyday lives of citizens and businesses.
 Private investment in the space sector reached record-high levels in the past few years fuelling a growing number of start-ups and spin-offs constituting a new enterprise ecosystem (i.e., “New Space”).

 Taking into account the uncertainties that characterise a sector that is evolving technologically at such fast pace, many different nation-states have defined new strategies in order to influence and to reap the benefits of past and future investments in the space sector.
 This is true because this sector has the potential to profoundly affect a wide range of human activities at global level.

-It is in this context that Portugal puts forward a research, innovation and growth strategy, now under public discussion, aligned with its geographical location and its scientific and entrepreneurial ecosystem.
+It is in this context that Portugal puts forward a research, innovation and growth strategy, aligned with its geographical location and its scientific and entrepreneurial ecosystem.
 It lays down also the building-up of legal, financial, institutional, international and cultural frameworks that are able to boost the development of the space sector in Portugal, either through nationally-lead initiatives or through international cooperation, for the decade to come.